Supportive Learning Enviornment

-The 8 core Public Health and Urban Health courses meet once a week and are taught from 5 to 7:30 p.m.
+The on campus versions of the 8 core Public Health and Urban Health courses meet once a week and are taught from 5 to 7:30 p.m.
 Monday through Thursday, facilitating enrollment for students who work full or part-time.
 Various electives are also offered during the evening, the summer, as intensive courses, or in hybrid on-campus/online formats.

 Tuition scholarship subject to the following guidelines:

 The Double Husky Scholarship helps Northeastern alums returning to the institution to earn their graduate degrees by providing a tuition discount of 25 percent.
 Alums are automatically considered for the scholarship when they apply to the MPH Program.

 Full-time students and part-time students starting in Fall 2014 and beyond are eligible.
 If students receive other grants or scholarships from Northeastern, the award of higher value will be given.

 The Student Research Fellowship Northeastern Tuition Waiver Program offers outstanding educational benefits to active eligible faculty and staff and to their qualified dependents.
 Tuition benefits are available to full-time and part-time employees.